DerGuru/The-Resonant/Chapters/P2-15 - Archive Sabotage.md

 “Someone who wants the document to look boring unless you carry the key,” Jason said.
 “Or someone who wants to know when you try to open it.”

-He pulled the file into a quarantined viewer—no network, no outside, no future regrets.
+He pulled the file into a quarantined viewer - no network, no outside, no future regrets.
 He tried to copy.
 The system beeped an error with the confidence of a bureaucrat. **Uncopyable.**

 Milo bent closer.
 “Filename?”